rakshitgarg99/Pepperfry-web-scraping/README.md

 # Pepperfry Web scraping

-## It's a project of scrapping Pepperfry.com (One of India's largest online Furniture selling website).
+## It's a project of scrapping Pepperfry.com (One of India's online Furniture selling website).
 ## Scraping done using Beautiful Soup.

 ### Tasks fulfilled in project:-